parse-community/Parse-SDK-Android/README.md

 ## Add Dependency

+For Android Studio Bumblebee | 2021.1.1 or newer use the following steps.
+You can check your version by clicking on Help, then About in the top menu.

 Add this line `maven { url 'https://www.jitpack.io' }` to your `settings.gradle` file, inside the repositories{} property.
 Like the example below :

 ```gradle